T-54/T-55: Other conflicts

 China produced thousands of Type 59 tanks (based on the Soviet T-54A) for the People's Liberation Army, which were used during the Vietnam War and used en-masse against Vietnam in the Sino-Vietnamese War and sold the similar (but upgraded) Type 69 tanks to both Iran and Iraq during the Iran–Iraq War between 1980 and 1988.
-A considerable number saw action against Coalition forces during Operation Desert Storm in Iraq and Kuwait in January and February 1991 and during the US invasion of Iraq in 2003 (Operation Iraqi Freedom), with extremely poor showing against more-modern tanks fielded by US and British troops, such as the M1 Abrams and the Challenger 1 and Challenger 2 tanks.
+A considerable number saw action against Coalition forces during Operation Desert Storm in Iraq and Kuwait in January and February 1991 and during the US invasion of Iraq in 2003 (Operation Iraqi Freedom), with an abysmal showing against more modern tanks fielded by US and British troops, such as the M1 Abrams and the Challenger 1 and Challenger 2 tanks.

-The Sri Lanka Army used Czech T-55AM2s, heavily modernised variants of the Soviet T-55, during the Sri Lankan Civil War, which had concluded by May 2009, against the LTTE (Tamil Tigers) terrorist group.
-A T-55 belonging to the LTTE was destroyed by the Sri Lankan military on 6 April 2009, and according to local media reports, it was a model produced in Czechoslovakia and obtained by the LTTE in either 2001 or 2002.
+The Sri Lanka Army acquired 25 T-55As and 2 T-55 ARVs from Czechoslovakia in 1991, forming its first tank unit, the 4th Armoured Regiment of the Sri Lanka Armoured Corps.
+The T-55s were first used in Operation Balavegaya II in an offensive capacity.
+Due to the operation demands of the escalating Sri Lankan Civil War, T-55As of the regiment were deployed in pairs to forward bases to support infantry with limited training.
+This resulted in the capture of two T-55A tanks by the LTTE in the Battle of Pooneryn in November 1993.
+One of these was destroyed soon after by the Sri Lanka Air Force, while the other was operated by the LTTE until the last days of the war when it was re-captured.
+The T-55s spearheaded Operation Riviresa.
+In 2000, the army acquired Czech T-55AM2s deployed in offensive operations supporting infantry during the pitch battles of the last stages of the Sri Lankan Civil War including the Battle of Jaffna.

 T-55 tanks have seen use on both sides of the 2011 Libyan civil war, with anti-Gaddafi forces either stealing them or having them contributed by defecting members of the Libyan Army.

 T-55s have been used by the Sudanese Armed Forces during the conflict in South Kordofan and Blue Nile.
 At least 4 were captured and 1 destroyed by the Sudan People's Liberation Movement-North on 10 December 2012.

 The T-55 has seen active combat service with the FARDC of the Democratic Republic of the Congo, supported by the United Nations Force Intervention Brigade (UN FIB), in 2013–14 during the campaign to suppress the March 23 Movement (M23) rebel group.

-On July 7, 2014, a T-54 from a museum in Donetsk was commissioned into the armed forces of Novorossiya.

-Russia announced that several T-55 tanks used by ISIL in Syria were destroyed in an air attack conducted by its forces on October 5, 2015.
+Russia announced that several T-55 tanks used by ISIL in Syria were destroyed in an air attack conducted by its forces on 5 October 2015.

-Ukrainian soldiers are training with 28 M-55S tanks, delivered in October 2022 by Slovenia.
-The Model M-55S is a heavily reinforced tank and has been updated with a NATO L7 105mm gun, upgraded armour protection, a digital ballistic computer, and an upgraded engine.

-In December 2022 the 28 M-55S were deployed in the volunteer 47th Assault Brigade (Ukraine)'s army.